 Analyst objectivity is assessed by their propensity to challenge management.
-Results in Table 6 reveal analysts are more likely to challenge management when earnings disappoint.
-Univariate tests conducted using conference call data indicate that on average analysts challenge or criticize management in 14 percent of questions posed during calls held after negative earnings news, compared with nine percent of questions in response to non-negative earnings results.
-The 51 percent [(0.142 - 0.094) / 0.094] increase in analyst willingness to confront management after a NES is economically and statistically significant, and supports the view that analysts engage in more objective information gathering behavior when doubts arise about the effectiveness of management control over operational and strategic aspects of the business.
-Results reported in Panel B reveal these conclusions are robust to multivariate testing methods.
+Results in Table 4 reveal analysts are more likely to challenge management when earnings disappoint.
+Univariate tests conducted using conference call data indicate that on average analysts challenge management in 14 percent of questions posed during calls held after NES, compared with nine percent of questions in response to non-negative earnings results.
+Findings support the view that analysts increase their objective information gathering behaviour when doubts arise about the effectiveness of management's control over operational and strategic aspects of the business.
+The 51 percent [(0.142 - 0.094) / 0.094] increase in analyst willingness to confront management after a NES is economically and statistically significant, and in line with attribution theory which predicts more intense causal search activity when outcomes disappoint.
+Results reported in Panel B reveal these conclusions are robust to multivariate methods.
 Similar findings are also apparent for published research notes.
-Whereas only four percent of management-related discussions are negatively toned in the representative report following nonnegative earnings news, the mean fraction rises to 20 percent post-NES.13 The 400 percent [(0.197 - 0.038) / 0.038] increase in unfavorable commentary demonstrates analysts' readiness to challenge management in their written research outputs produced in circumstances conducive to attributional search.
-The statistical significance and economic magnitude of this increase is confirmed by the regressions reported in Panel B. Collectively, findings presented in Table 6 provide robust evidence that analyst research activities display material objectivity when the incentives for attributional search and cognitive processing are sufficiently strong.
+Whereas only four percent of management-related discussions are negatively toned in the representative report following non-negative earnings news, the mean fraction rises to 20 percent post-NES.15 The 400 percent [(0.197 - 0.038) / 0.038] increase in unfavourable commentary demonstrates analysts' readiness to challenge management in their written research outputs produced in circumstances conducive to attributional search.
+The statistical significance and economic magnitude of this increase is confirmed by the regressions reported in Panel B. Collectively, findings presented in Table 4 provide robust evidence that analyst research activities display material objectivity when the incentives for attributional search and cognitive processing are sufficiently strong.

-Evidence that the properties of analyst research vary according to the sign of the earnings surprise is consistent with social cognition theory which predicts higher (lower) levels of rigorous, objective analysis in response to negative (positive) schema-discrepant events.14 Note, however, that evidence consistent with rigor and objectivity is not confined exclusively to NES-related research outputs.
-Results reported in Tables 4-6 demonstrate material levels of independent, scientific analysis in response to non-negative earnings surprises.
-For example, 16 (nine) percent of questions posed by analysts during conference calls raise concern about prospects (challenge management) in the wake of non-negative earnings news, while 47 percent of questions are characterized by downside uncertainty.
+Evidence that the properties of analyst research vary according to the sign of the earnings surprise is consistent with social cognition theory which predicts higher (lower) levels of rigorous, objective analysis in response to negative (positive) schema-discrepant events.16 Note, however, that evidence consistent with rigour and objectivity is not confined exclusively to NES related research outputs.
+Results reported in Tables 2-4 demonstrate non-trivial levels of independent, scientific analysis in response to non-negative earnings surprises.
+For example, 16 percent of questions posed by analysts during conference calls following non-negative earnings surprises raise concern about prospects, nine percent challenge management, and 47 percent of questions are characterized by downside uncertainty.
 Similarly, the representative research note published in response to non-negative earnings news includes negatively-toned comments for 15 percent of outlook categories.
-These findings cast further doubt on claims that analyst research systematically lacks rigor and objectivity.
-Instead, evidence that (i) non-negative schema-discrepant events are associated with non-trivial levels of rigorous, objective research and (ii) such properties are more apparent following negative schema-discrepant news supports the view that equity analysts engage in meaningful financial analysis in circumstances where the motives for attributional search are pronounced.
+These findings cast further doubt on claims that analyst research systematically lacks rigour and objectivity.
+Instead, evidence that (i) nonnegative schema-discrepant events are associated with material levels of rigorous, objective research and (ii) such properties are more apparent following negative schema-discrepant news supports the view that equity analysts engage in meaningful financial analysis in circumstances when the motives for attributional search are present.

-13 Results for research notes display skewness: the median percent of management-related discussions that are negatively toned in the representative report is zero for both surprise partitions.
+15 Results for research notes display skewness: the median percent of management-related discussions that are negatively toned in the representative report is zero for both surprise partitions.

-14 The majority of non-negative earnings surprises are positive schema-discrepant: 93.5 percent (94 percent) of the MBE sample are positive based on the mean (median) consensus forecast.
+16 The majority of non-negative earnings surprises are positive schema-discrepant: 93.5 percent (94 percent) of the MBE sample are positive based on the mean (median) consensus forecast.